 HOW TO TRAVEL RESPONSIBLY?

 As we have already mentioned, this jungle site has been protected by the community, the government, and the companies operating there.
 To protect the forest, we advise using organic and non-toxic products including repellents and sun cream.
 We recommend not bringing plastic bottles to the jungle and always bring with you your reusable bottle.
 Don’t ever leave your garbage in the jungle during the tours.
 Also, don’t touch the animals or try to catch them.
 We are at their homes; we should respect it!
 Most people want to combine Machu Picchu and Amazon tours, as well as the many other attractions of Peru.
 The country is full of wonderful attractions to enjoy.
 When in Peru, you shouldn’t miss the incredible Machu Picchu.
-Take a tour of the Inca Citadel and learn the history and some interesting facts that you may not know.
+As well as the tour of the Inca Citadel where you will learn the history and some interesting facts that you may not know.

 “DO NOT CALL THE FOREST THAT SHELTERS YOU A JUNGLE.”

-As you can see, the Peruvian Amazon is a vast and wide region to explore.
-If you are interested in this incredible place in Peru, you’d better spend a few days on it.
-If you decide to organize your trip with Machu Travel Peru, we will be happy to organize all the details for you.
+As you can see, the Peruvian Amazon is a vast region to explore.
+Therefore, if you are interested in this incredible place in Peru, you’d better spend a few days on it.
+In addition, if you decide to organize your trip with Machu Travel Peru, we will be happy to organize all the details for you.
 Remember that you can ask about our different jungle tours with our qualified advisors.
 They will be happy to help you schedule the trip of your dreams.